vehicle-lang/tutorial/README.md

 pi = 3.141592
 ```

-The Vehicle compiler will then automatically infer the correct `Rat`
+The Vehicle compiler will then automatically infer the correct `Real`
 type.

 ### Problem Space versus Input Space